-The Heel: A sturdy and thick high heel is less likely to get caught on things, and is less likely to be scuffed.
+The Heel: A sturdy and thick high heel is less likely to get caught on things, and is less liable to be scuffed.
 When purchasing a shoe, the heel shouldn’t wobble or shift at all.
 If it does, throw it on the floor and make a dramatic exit.
 The heel is made up of a piece of wood or cork, and is often attached by glue, a pin and sometimes stitching.

-The Innersole: It should not feel like there is nothing between the sole and the innersole.
+The Innersole: It should not feel like there is nothing between the sole and the inner sole.
 There should be some insulation or a small layer of padding, once you start wearing these regularly, if there’s nothing between those two layers, you’ll have sore heels and balls of your feet and your shoes will wear out faster.

 The Cuff: The Cuff of your shoe is the area that fits around your ankle, this is the spot that when wearing in shoes we usually feel the most pain.
-This area, should always have a lining if the shoe is leather and you plan on wearing them daily.
+This area should always have a lining if the shoe is leather and you plan on wearing them daily.
 If not, you’ll have sore heels for longer than expected and your shoes will not hold their shape well with regular wear.

 Be sure to look down into the shoe when purchasing closed or peep toe shoes that have a piece of fabric on the outer, like a strap that’s there for decoration.
-This should be made in a flexible fabric as you’ll feel soreness across the front of your foot from a shoe with a non-flexible fabric.
+This should be made in a flexible fabric as you’ll feel soreness across the front of your foot from a shoe with a non-flexible material.

-Stitching: If you’re shopping for a shoe like a lace up brogue, oxford, a boot or shoe for hiking and there is exposed stitching, this could be for one of two reasons.
+Stitching: If you’re shopping for a shoe like a lace up brogue, Oxford, a boot or shoe for hiking and there is exposed stitching, this could be for one of two reasons.
 One, it’s decorative and two, it’s there to keep water out.
 If it’s decorative, you should be able to run your nail along the thread and see the thread separating.
 If it’s to keep the water out, when you run your nail along it, nothing should come off.
 It should have a waxy coating on it instead.